markobarleben/bsiQuiz/README.md

 ## object.json

 All what you need to do is to fill out the object.json.
-You found this file here: */api/controllers/*
+You find this file here: */api/controllers/*

         {
             "questionId": 1,